Building relationships with external partners

 Our aim is to build and develop relationships with external partners to enhance our student experience and support world changing research engagement and impact.

-We want to develop our connections with practice across all parts of our economy, including public, private and third-party sectors and engage in scholarships that tackle grand challenges of productivity, sustainability and wellbeing.
+We want to develop our connections with practice across all parts of our economy, including public, private and the third-sector and engage in scholarship that tackles grand challenges of productivity, sustainability and wellbeing.

 Find out how we can work with you to maximise your organisation’s exposure to our students and academics.